Generic Power Sum Decompositions and Bounds for the Waring Rank: Introduction

+Successively, the bound given in \cite[Corollary~6]{J} has been drastically improved by \cite[Corollary~9]{BT}, by means of a simple argument.
+The improvement also implies that, in the hypothesis that $\rk(n,d)=\Ork(n,d)$ holds in general, then the inductive bound given in \cite[Theorem~4]{J} can not be sharp (this is less surprising, because the improvement given by \cite[Corollary~6]{J} with respect to the earlier results in \cite{BBS} is precisely based on the failing of sharpness of \cite[Theorem~4]{J} for $(n,d)=(3,3)$).

-In spite of such weaknesses, we believe that investigations based on the open rank still are of some use, at least because they convey attention on some interesting aspects of tensor rank theory.
-Similarly, though \autoref{B2} is somewhat a partial result, the techniques involved in its proof seem far from being tested in their full strength.
-There are signs that $\rk(n,d)$ could asymptotically be much less than $d^n/(n-1)!$ (and peraphs closer to $d^n/n!$).
-That is why the results in the present paper may be regarded as a sufficiently attractive invitation to a deeper examination.
+In spite of such weakness, we believe that investigations based on the open rank still are of use.
+To say the least, they convey attention on some interesting aspects of tensor rank theory.
+Furthermore, open rank is about generic power sum decompositions, that are of their own interest (the fact that they are well-behaved with respect to induction on $n,d$ gives an indication).
+Note also that \cite[Corollary~6]{J} does not rely on Alexander-Hirschowitz theorem, so that the overall complexity of its proof is actually much smaller than that of \cite[Corollary~9]{BT}.

+In this paper we show that that $\Ork(3,4)=8$.
+Hence, we get an example where $\Ork(n,d)\ne\rk(n,d)$ (for this part of the story the inequality $\Ork(3,4)\ge 8$ suffices, and it is a consequence of Example~\ref{Esempio}).
+The inequality $\Ork(3,4)\le 8$ is worked out in Section~\ref{Tq}, and requires considerably more work, but we believe that has some interest as well.
+For instance, note that the inductive procedure based on degree $3$ gives a bound of $9$ in degree $4$.
+We also mention that a condition considered while the present article was in preparation, has successively played a nontrivial role in \cite{D2}, where the sharp upper bound $\rk(3,5)\le 10$ has been found.
+We also believe that Proposition~\ref{Rette} (a development of \cite[Proposition~4.1]{D}) deserves some interest.